sabi-31/My_Perfect_Arch-linux/README.md

 7. My own learnings and best practises for a stable system.
 8. Some ricing examples and dotfiles that I will keep updating.

+This Guide assumes, your are on a UEFI system.
+To check this, you can run the command " ls /sys/firmware/efi/efivars".

 > A lot of the stuff I will talk about here, was hugely inspired by other people in the community and their work.
 This guide is not to diminish their efforts, but to build upon them.